hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 -   `pull()` extracts a single column as a vector.
 -   `_join()` group of functions that merge two data frames together, includes (`inner_join()`, `left_join()`, `right_join()`, and `full_join()`).

-**Note:** [dplyr](http://dplyr.tidyverse.org/) underwent a massive revision this year, switching versions from 0.5 to 0.7.
+**Note:** [dplyr](http://dplyr.tidyverse.org/) underwent a massive revision in 2017, switching versions from 0.5 to 0.7.
 If you consult other [dplyr](http://dplyr.tidyverse.org/) tutorials online, note that many materials developed prior to 2017 are no longer correct.
 In particular, this applies to writing functions with [dplyr](http://dplyr.tidyverse.org/) (see Notes section below).

 `select()`